ninjamode/Unity-VR-Gaussian-Splatting/Readme.md

 # Gaussian Splatting Virtual Reality rendering package for Unity

-This rendering package has been adapted to render multi-layer and normal Gaussian Splatting point clouds in Unity in Virtual Reality.
-Originally created for a paper publication, this repository contains a somewhat slimmed down version ready to be used for your VR GS project.
+This rendering package enables Virtual Reality (VR) display of Gaussian Splatting (GS) point clouds.
+It builds on the rendering package created by Aras Pranckevičius to display Gaussian Splats in Unity; see https://github.com/aras-p/UnityGaussianSplatting.
+This rendering package is part of a publication for displaying CT scans as a GS cloud in VR, but should work with any data.
+See https://arxiv.org/abs/2410.16978

+This fork adds two new capabilities:
+- Rendering multi-layer Gaussian Splatting point cloud
+- Virtual Reality rendering support

 This repository has been tested and works with:
 - HTC Vive series headsets